nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![OnboardingUiClassDiagram](images/OnboardingUiClassDiagram.png)

 #### Onboarding models
-TThe `OnboardingStep` and `OnboardingStory` models are implemented to support the onboarding subsystem.
+The `OnboardingStep` and `OnboardingStory` models are implemented to support the onboarding component.
 Functionally, each `OnboardingStep` instance represents a step in the onboarding guide, containing a set of instruction for the `OnboardingWindow`.
 The `OnboardingStory` on the other hand represents an onboarding sequence comprised of a series of OnboardingSteps.

 ##### The `OnboardingStep` Class
 The purpose of the OnboardingStep is to soley contain UI and logic updates for the OnboardingWindow and is therefore implemented with minimal functionalities, providing only getters and setters for initialization and processing.